JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Dynamic Partition Trees

 As we noted before, repeated deletes on the same leaf partition can degrade the accuracy of the synopsis.
 As we will see in the next section, it is also possible for repeated insertions to degrade the accuracy as well.
 In such cases, re-initialization of the \syn may be needed where the data structure is re-built and re-optimized over existing data.

 Enabling periodic re-initialization is crucial for reliable long-term deployment but is challenging because new data will not simply stop arriving during the re-initialization period.
-As the dataset size grows, the amount of time needed for re-initialization will grow as well.
 We employ a multi-threaded approach to minimize any period unavailability for processing new data arrival as well as new queries (Figure \ref{fig:catchup}).
 When re-initialization is triggered, the main processing thread initiates the construction of a new \syn synopsis and the following steps are performed: \begin{enumerate} \item Optimization Phase (In Parallel) \begin{itemize} \item The partition optimization algorithm analyzes the data in the pooled reservoir sample to determine the optimal new partitioning criteria.
 It returns a new empty \syn with no node statistics. \item In parallel with (Step 1), the old synopsis is maintained under all insertions and deletions that happen during the optimization algorithm.
 Queries can still be answered with the old synopsis. \end{itemize} \item (Blocking) Approximate node statistics are populated into the new synopsis using the pooled reservoir sample $S$ (note, that this will reflect any data that arrived during the optimization phase).
 This is the only blocking step in the re-initialization routine and new data and queries will have to wait until completion. \item The old synopsis is discarded. \item The system resamples a uniform sample of data from archival storage to be the new pooled reservoir sample.
 Queries and results can still be processed on the new synopsis even without a sample. \item Random samples of historical data are used to improve the node statistics in the background until a user-specified ``catch-up'' time. \end{enumerate}

 This process is the key difference between an \prior and an \syn, where after catch-up the node statistics may be inexact.
 However, this old data is propagated in a random order, which means that the SUM,COUNT,AVG values in each node will be unbiased estimates of their full data statistics.
 The duration of the catch-up phase can be chosen by the user.
 For example, in our experiments, the catch-up phase does not stop until we get $0.1\cdot|\fullData|$ samples.
 It is worth noting that queries close to the beginning of the catch-up phase will have a higher error, however queries towards the middle or the end of the catch-up phase will have a smaller error.
 In Section~\ref{sec:re-partition}, we describe how to trigger re-initialization.
 Furthermore, there is only one step (2) where the synopsis is unavailable to process queries and data (has the duration of 100s of milliseconds in our experiments).